oracle-livelabs/goldengate/ggs-common/building-blocks/tasks/connection/03-add-credential.md

     }
 -->

-1. Launch the OCI GoldenGate Deployment Console, and then use the Navigation menu (hamburger icon) to open the Administration Server's **User Administration** page.
+1. Launch the OCI GoldenGate Deployment Console, select **User Administration** in the navigation menu.

     ![Click Administrator in the OCI Goldengate deployment console navigation menu](https://oracle-livelabs.github.io/goldengate/ggs-common/connection/images/03-01-user-admin.png " ")

-2. Click **Add User** and create a user account that Oracle GoldenGate will use to connect to OCI GoldenGate.
+2. On the User Administration page, click **Add User** and create a user account that Oracle GoldenGate will use to connect to OCI GoldenGate.
 Enter the following values:

     * For **Authenticated By**, select **Password** from the dropdown.
     * For **Role**, select **Operator** from the dropdown.